Understanding and Advocating for Self-Managed Abortion

 Self-managed abortion is a broad term that includes all methods a pregnant person may use to end their own pregnancy, including medication, herbs, and manual aspiration.
 While no one should ever be shamed for choosing self-managed abortion, some methods may be safer and more effective than others.

 At Reproaction, we focus our self-managed abortion education work on abortion with pills.
-Within the first 12 weeks of pregnancy, misoprostol is safe and approximately 85 percent effective in terminating a pregnancy.
-The World Health Organization (WHO) has put misoprostol on the list of essential medicines and created a protocol for how people may manage their abortion with misoprostol without direct provider supervision.
+Within the first 12 weeks of pregnancy, using the World Health Organization (WHO) protocol for self-managed abortion with misoprostol only is safe and approximately 85 percent effective in terminating a pregnancy.
+Using the WHO protocol for self-managed abortion with a combination of misoprostol and mifepristone is safe and approximately 95 percent effective in terminating a pregnancy in the first 12 weeks.
+The WHO has placed both misoprostol and mifepristone on the list of essential medicines.

 About Self-Managed Abortion with Misoprostol

-In the first 12 weeks of pregnancy, the World Health Organization (WHO) recommends that people who want to manage their abortion via misoprostol take a total of 12 misoprostol tablets (200 mcg each).
+In the first 12 weeks of pregnancy, the WHO recommends that people who want to manage their abortion via misoprostol take a total of 12 misoprostol tablets (200 mcg each).
 These tablets are administered four at a time, under the tongue, and allowed to dissolve for 30 minutes, every three hours.
 The WHO protocol is summarized in the following steps:

-A person will know the medication is working when they experience the following side effects: cramps, menstrual bleeding, nausea, vomiting, and diarrhea.
+A person will know the medication is working when they experience expected side effects as shared by the WHO, including: cramps, menstrual bleeding, nausea, vomiting, and diarrhea.
 Though rare, complications can occur.
 Signs of complications include:

-Self-managed abortion with medication is not the same as emergency contraceptives (commonly referred to as Plan B).
+Self-managed abortion with pills is not the same as using emergency contraceptives (commonly referred to as Plan B).
 Emergency contraceptives will prevent a pregnancy from occurring, but they will not end a pregnancy.
+If a person who needs an abortion takes emergency contraception in hopes of ending a pregnancy, they will not achieve the desired result and using time to pursue and take emergency contraception may extend the gestation of their pregnancy.

-Self-managed abortion with medication is also not the same as getting abortion medications from a clinic and taking them at home.
-In a clinical setting, a pregnant person who wants to end their pregnancy is given a drug called mifepristone, which they take in the presence of a medical provider.
+Self-managed abortion with pills is also not the same as getting abortion medications from a clinic and taking them at home.
+In a clinical setting, a pregnant person who wants to end their pregnancy is given a drug called mifepristone, which they may take in the presence of a medical provider.
 The pregnant person is also given misoprostol pills which they are instructed to take around 24 hours later at home.
-These drugs are commonly called the “abortion pill.”
-When an abortion is self-managed, the women will procure and administer the medications outside a clinical setting.
+Or, clinical abortion providers may choose to dispense both drugs through telehealth through the first 10 weeks of pregnancy gestation.
+When an abortion with pills is self-managed, the pregnant person will procure and administer misoprostol or mifepristone plus misoprostol outside a clinical setting.

 Additional information can be obtained online through Aid Access, a doctor-supported telemedicine service.
 The service can help someone identify what options are available to someone in their state or territory.